nandini8/Quiz/README.md

 # Quiz
-A demo app for AppliedAI Consultings
+A demo app for Quiz.
+(AppliedAI Consulting)

 # To run the app
 1. ``` $ git clone https://github.com/nandini8/Quiz.git ```